chkpwd/iac/README.md

 This repository is a collection of tools, scripts, and configurations that demonstrate the power of automation in managing and provisioning infrastructure.
 It includes various components such as:

 ### 🧰 Ansible

+#### Playbooks and Roles
-- **Playbooks and Roles**: A comprehensive set of playbooks and roles for automating tasks across different environments.
+A comprehensive set of playbooks and roles for automating tasks across different environments.

 ### 🐳 Docker

+#### Configurations
-- **Configurations**: Containerized applications and services, including custom Nginx configurations.
+Containerized applications and services, including custom Nginx configurations.

 ### ☸️ Kubernetes

+#### Manifests
-- **Manifests**: A wide range of Kubernetes applications, tools, and core components.
+A wide range of Kubernetes applications, tools, and core components.

 ### 🏗️ Terraform

+#### Modules
-- **Modules**: Infrastructure provisioning using Terraform for different cloud providers and platforms.
+Infrastructure provisioning using Terraform for different cloud providers and platforms.

 ### 📦 Packer

+#### Scripts
-- **Scripts**: Automated machine image creation for different operating systems.
+Automated machine image creation for different operating systems.

 ### 🛠️ Vagrant

+#### Files
-- **Files**: Development environments using Vagrant for both Hyper-V and KVM.
+Development environments using Vagrant for both Hyper-V and KVM.

 ## 🚀 Getting Started